Dagmar Dolby Fund

 Getting on Their Radar

 The Dagmar Dolby Fund's grant-making appears highly strategic and relationship-based.
-While there is no public application process, organizations working in the fund's priority areas might increase visibility through:
+While there is no public application process, organisations working in the fund's priority areas might increase visibility through:

-Marin Community Foundation Partnership: Since the Dagmar Dolby Fund is a supporting organization of MCF and made $13 million in grants to MCF in FY 2024, organizations already in relationship with Marin Community Foundation may be best positioned to benefit indirectly from the fund's support.
-MCF does accept grant applications for its own programs.
+Marin Community Foundation Partnership: Since the Dagmar Dolby Fund is a supporting organisation of MCF, organisations already in relationship with Marin Community Foundation may be best positioned to benefit indirectly from the fund's support.
+MCF does accept grant applications for its own programmes.

-Climate Equity Research Networks: The fund's $4 million grant for the "Symposium Fund and Research Teams Project" suggests involvement in climate equity research collaboratives.
-Organizations participating in climate justice research, particularly those connected to Rhea Suh's Community Foundation Climate Collaborative, may align with current priorities.
+Climate Equity Research Networks: The fund's support for climate equity research suggests involvement in climate equity research collaboratives.
+Organisations participating in climate justice research, particularly those connected to Rhea Suh's Community Foundation Climate Collaborative, may align with current priorities.

-Neuroscience Research Community: The fund's continued support for Salk Institute follows the Dolby family's longstanding commitment to brain health research.
+Neuroscience Research Community: The fund's continued support for brain health research follows the Dolby family's longstanding commitment.
 Leading research institutions working on Alzheimer's disease, neurodegenerative conditions, or stem cell applications to brain health may align with the fund's scientific priorities.

 Decision Timeline